SESARLab/Padova-Dataset/03-Masking/readme.md

 ```
 More examples of available functions can be found here : [https://cwiki.apache.org/confluence/display/hive/languagemanual+udf](https://cwiki.apache.org/confluence/display/hive/languagemanual+udf)
 ## Custom UDF Function
-It's also possible to use a custom UDF function to mask the data.
+It's also possible to use a custom UDF function to mask data.
 To write a custom UDF function, you need to compile it into a jar file, and upload it to HDFS, or somewhere reachable from Hive.

 The core of the custom UDF function is the following:

 ```java
 package com.example.hive.udf;